 Your bedroom will be supplied with a bed, mattress, desk, chair, curtains/blind, drawers/shelving and wardrobe.
 We do not supply bed linen, duvets or pillows.
 You can order these to be delivered to your residence before your arrival.

 For reasons of safety residents are not permitted to have their own heaters or cooking equipment such as toasters or kettles in their bedrooms.
 Any such items may be taken into storage by residence staff.

-There are three bike storage areas, each is accessible from the courtyard.
-There is one located under each block of the building.
+There are two bike storage areas, each is accessible from the courtyard.
 Bicycles are left in the bike store at the owner's risk and FRESH do not accept liability for any accidents, damage or loss incurred.

 All bikes require a good security lock and remain entirely at the owner’s risk.
 Bikes are not covered by your contents insurance; this requires an additional premium to be paid.
 Please check your policy and be sure to take out additional coverage should you need it.

 Bikes may not be stored or secured anywhere other than the secure areas.
 Bikes found in student rooms, communal areas, corridors or stairwells will be removed.

 Residents are expected to maintain their accommodation including communal areas in a clean and habitable condition.
 In particular they must wash up after themselves and participate in the recycling scheme that will be explained on arrival.
 Failure to observe adequate standards of cleanliness and hygiene may lead to the suspension of normal cleaning services, removal of goods or material and/or the imposition of charges for additional cleaning in addition to action under the Disciplinary Procedures.

 Cleaning of flat kitchens will take place once a week providing residents:

 The University will usually communicate with you by email so please make sure you check your University email account regularly.

 FRESH staff will contact you by email with regards to any building or maintenance issues.